ibm-cloud-docs/instructlab/data-generate.md

 ```
 {: pre}

-Example command to combine previously generated data with `.json` or `.jsonl` knowledge and skills files stored in an {{site.data.keyword.cos_short}} bucket.
+Example command to combine previously generated data with `.jsonl` knowledge and skills files stored in an {{site.data.keyword.cos_short}} bucket.
 You can also optionally specify an output {{site.data.keyword.cos_short}} bucket to store the generated data (SDG) output.

 ```sh
 ibmcloud ilab data generate \